IanHo2019/DID_Handbook/README.md

 ```
 We need to tell Stata which variable corresponds to the initial treatment timing of each unit.
 I name it `first_union`.
 This variable should be set to be missing for never treated units.
 In addition, we need to give Stata a binary variable that corresponds to the control cohort, which can be never-treated units or last-treated units.
 Here I use never-treated units as the control cohort, and I construct a variable `never_union` to indicate it.

+Something noteworthy is that a package named `event_plot` was written by [Kirill Borusyak](https://sites.google.com/view/borusyak/home) for easily plotting the staggered DID estimates, including post-treatment coefficients and, if available, pre-trend coefficients, along with confidence intervals.
+I use this command to create a four-panel figure (see [here](./Figure/SA_DID_Trade_Destruction.pdf)) showing the dynamic effects on the four outcome variables.
+For plotting, I usually customize the plot type, but actually you can save a lot of time by using the default type (by using the `default_look` option) if your requirement for visualization is not as high as mine.

 Coding for **doubly robust estimation** of DID is:
 ```stata
 gen gvar = year_des_duty